SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we introduced \tool, a novel approach that utilizes the Large Language Model for formal program specification generation.
 Leveraging the code comprehension ability of LLMs as well as the well-designed mutation-based specification generation component, our approach is capable of accurately capturing the behaviour and functionality of input programs to generate accurate specifications.
 A comprehensive evaluation between \tool and other baselines is conducted on two different datasets, the benchmark for the Java category of SV-COMP, and a more diverse and manually constructed dataset containing 120 programs.
-The extensive experimental results haver demonstrated that our approach significantly outperforms the baseline approaches.
+The extensive experimental results haver demonstrated that our approach significantly outperforms the baseline approaches, with the ability to effectively articulate program behaviors.

-\section{ACKNOWLEDGMENT}
+\section{Acknowledgment}

 We are grateful for the constructive feedback of all the anonymous reviewers to improve this manuscript.
 The authors from Nanjing University are supported in part by the Leading-edge Technology Program of Jiangsu Natural Science Foundation (No. BK20202001), the National Natural Science Foundation of China (No. 62232008, 62172200), and the Postgraduate Research \& Practice Innovation Program of Jiangsu Province (No. KYCX24\_0237).